jharvey25/CSCE155A-Device-Setup/README.md

 ## Git/GitHub Basics
-TODO Give rundown of creating/cloning repos, pushing commits, viewing version history, etc.
+**TODO** Give rundown of creating/cloning repos, pushing commits, viewing version history, etc.

 ## CSE Server Access

+As a student of computer science at UNL, you have access to a space on the cse server.
+The cse server currently runs a UNIX environment where students have access to various features, including program compilers, text editors, and a public HTML web page to name a few.
+If you continue as a student, you will find more useful feature.
+It is important to note: **You cannot break the cse server** no matter how hard you try.
+You are limited on personal space, but have complete freedom otherwise and can only do harm to your own files.
+The FAQ for the school of computing is here -> https://computing.unl.edu/faq/ .
+You can find help with the cse server there.

-TODO Explain use of Secure Message Block, Virtual Private Network, Secure SHell, PuTTY, etc. for accessing files stored on cse server
+**TODO** Explain use of Secure Message Block, Virtual Private Network, Secure SHell, PuTTY, etc. for accessing files stored on cse server

 ### Secure SHell
 `ssh` is a command that can be used in most terminals (macOS/unix = yes, Windows = hopefully, if not skip ahead to PuTTY).
 It allows the user to access remote servers and computer in a secure way, and can be used to access the cse server.
 First: